 When the content required for the new GCSE (9-1) Mathematics qualification was published by the Department for Education it saw the introduction of some completely new content (compared to the preceding GCSE maths), but also a shift of topics that were previously Higher tier only and are now to be part of the Foundation tier assessment too (e.g. trigonometry, standard form).

-It’s these topics that are now included as part of the Foundation tier content too that seem to have caused the most debate amongst some teachers, so for a look at why this might have happened, it’s worth going back to consider how the actual tiers have changed in the new qualification...
+It’s these topics that are now included as part of the Foundation tier content to that seem to have caused the most debate amongst some teachers, so for a look at why this might have happened, it’s worth going back to consider how the actual tiers have changed in the new qualification...

 In the previous GCSE maths, the Foundation tier assessed grades G to C and the Higher tier grades D to A* (although an allowed grade E was awarded on the Higher tier).
 In new GCSE (9-1) Mathematics, the Foundation tier assesses Grades 1 to 5 and the Higher tier Grades 4 to 9 (with an allowed Grade 3 also to be awarded on the Higher tier).

-Ofqual has confirmed how the new grades will compare to the old, with the top grade on the new Foundation tier (Grade 5) being ‘positioned in the top third of the marks for a current Grade C and bottom third of the marks for a current Grade B. This will mean it will be of greater demand than the present grade C’.
+Ofqual has confirmed how the new grades will compare to the old, with the top grade on the new Foundation tier (Grade 5) being ‘positioned in the top third of the marks for a current Grade C and bottom third of the marks for a current Grade B. This will mean it will be in greater demand than the present grade C’.
 With the highest grade achievable on the Foundation tier now being of ‘greater demand’ than previously, a consequence of that is that it has brought extra content in with it.

-At the Higher tier questions are to be set at Grade 4 and above, meaning that the lowest demand questions here will now be more challenging than previously and we may hence see a reduction in the proportion of learners entered for Higher (the follow on from this will be in decisions of which tier to enter each learner for and we might now expect to see teachers having to make this decision with learners of a slightly higher ability, those around the Grade 4/5 borderline, rather than the traditional C/D borderline.
+At the Higher tier questions are to be set at Grade 4 and above, meaning that the lowest demand questions here will now be more challenging than previously and we may hence see a reduction in the proportion of learners entered for Higher (the follow-on from this will be in decisions of which tier to enter each learner for and we might now expect to see teachers having to make this decision with learners of a slightly higher ability, those around the Grade 4/5 borderline, rather than the traditional C/D borderline.
 That’s a conversation for another day, though…).

 The way that the tiering has changed hence should be remembered when viewing the changes in content for the new GCSE (9-1) Mathematics, particularly keeping in mind how the Foundation tier is now to cover a wider range of learners than previously.